Lady Louise Windsor: Official appearances

 In 2011, aged 7, Louise was a bridesmaid at the wedding of Prince William and Catherine Middleton.

-In April 2015, Louise and her brother James participated in their first overseas engagement.
-They accompanied their parents on a trip to South Africa.

 In August 2018, Louise accompanied her mother, patron of UK Sail Training, to Haslar Marina in Portsmouth Harbour to meet a group of young girls working towards earning their qualification on an entry-level course of the Royal Yachting Association.
 In the same month, mother and daughter attended the final of the Hockey Women's World Cup in London.
-The Countess has a great interest in the sport and is the patron of England Hockey.
-At the age of 14, Louise was a special attendant at the wedding of Princess Eugenie and Jack Brooksbank.
+The Duchess is the patron of England Hockey.
 To celebrate Louise's 15th birthday in November 2018, mother and daughter made a cameo appearance on Strictly Come Dancing as they watched the popular BBC television show from the audience.
-Louise accompanied the Countess in attending the International Horse Show at Olympia, London, in December 2018.
+Louise accompanied her mother in attending the International Horse Show at Olympia, London, in December 2018.

 In September 2020, Louise participated in the Great British Beach Clean with her family at Southsea Beach, in support of the Marine Conservation Society.

-Following the death of her grandfather Prince Philip, Louise accompanied her parents and uncle Prince Andrew to a church service at Royal Chapel of All Saints on 11 April 2021, and met members of the Windsor Estate staff to share memories and condolences.
+Following the death of her grandfather, Prince Philip, Louise accompanied her parents to a church service at the Royal Chapel of All Saints on 11 April 2021.
 She also attended his funeral on 17 April 2021.

-In March 2022 she attended the memorial service for Prince Philip, Duke of Edinburgh.
-In June 2022 she attended Trooping the Colour, where she also joined her family on the balcony, the Platinum Jubilee National Service of Thanksgiving and the Platinum Party at the Palace.

-Following the death of Queen Elizabeth II on 8 September 2022, Lady Louise stood vigil for 15 minutes over her grandmother's coffin at Westminster Hall together with the other grandchildren of the late Queen on 17 September.
+In March 2022 Louise attended the memorial service for Prince Philip.
+She attended Trooping the Colour in June, where she also joined her family on the balcony; the Platinum Jubilee National Service of Thanksgiving; and the Platinum Party at the Palace.
+Following the death of her grandmother, Queen Elizabeth II, on 8 September 2022, Louise stood vigil for 15 minutes at the Queen's coffin at Westminster Hall together with her brother James and six cousins on 17 September.
 On 19 September, she joined other family members at the state funeral.

+On 6 May 2023, Louise attended the coronation of King Charles III and Queen Camilla.
+On 7 May she attended the Coronation Concert at Windsor Castle.